hkirk/I4dab-slides/slides/09 - NoSql and Mongo Intro/09-NoSql-and-Mongo.md

 ### MongoDB shell

-* Whenever we are in the shell ‘`db`’ references the current database
+* Whenever we are in the shell `db` references the current database
 * Inserting into database

 ```javascript
 db.inventory.insertMany([
    { item: "journal", qty: 25, status: "A", size: { h: 14, w: 21, uom: "cm" }, tags: [ "blank", "red" ] },